- Meet 65 year old Sabitra Magar

 Every donation to the Himalayan Cataract Project helps make a difference for those struggling with unnecessary blindness in the developing world.

-We would like to introduce you to Deb White.
+We would like to introduce you to Deb White, a longtime Sustainers Circle donor.
 Deb has become an incredible advocate for our organization.
 She has chosen to use her talents to help change lives.
 Here is her story.

 After reading Second Suns for a book club, Deb White was touched by the story of Himalayan Cataract Project's co-founders, Drs.
 Geoff Tabin and Sanduk Ruit.
 Legally blind herself, Deb could relate to the struggles associated with cataracts and vision loss, and wanted to give back.